rskwiat/TECH-3620-01-FA2020/discussionBoard/readme.md

 - In terms of global / shared State Management, React Context provides very basic, but very useful global / shared state out of the box.
 What other tools / libaries are avaiable out there?

 ### Week 13 - News Reader App (2 of 4) <a name="Week13"></a>

+- How else could you save the information if a user has 'viewed' the tutorial or has opened the application in the past?

 ### Week 14 - News Reader App (3 of 4) <a name="Week14"></a>
 ### Week 15 - News Reader App (4 of 4) <a name="Week15"></a>